nf-core/neutronstar/docs/usage.md

 To greatly reduce the storage requirements of the assembly graphs of Supernova, only a limited number of files will be copied from it's output.
 Enough to run `supernova mkoutput`.
 If you for some reason require the full output, please run with the argument `--full_output`

 ### `-profile`

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
 Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!

 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

-* `awsbatch`
-  * A generic configuration profile to be used with AWS Batch.
 * `conda`
   * A generic configuration profile to be used with [conda](https://conda.io/docs/)
   * Pulls most software from [Bioconda](https://bioconda.github.io/)